ENVision mobile: Financial inclusion for microentrepreneurs

 1.Founding Story: Share a story about the "Aha!" moment that led the founder(s) to get started or the story of how you saw the potential for this to succeed.

 Aneri is also the founder of ENVenture, an award-winning non-profit in Uganda that lends to microentrepreneurs to sell clean energy products.
-She developed ENVision to underwrite transactional data via the smart phone as ENVenture’s borrowers lacked a credit score.
+She developed ENVision to underwrite transactional data via a smartphone as ENVenture’s borrowers lacked a credit score.
 She learned, however, that microentrepreneurs in the U.S. face similar challenges, and decided to pilot in California given the lack of services and need for this locally.
 The Founding team's combined expertise of working with low income populations, technology, partnership and business development makes us a strong team to tackle financial inclusion for microenterprises in the U.S.

 2. The Problem: What problem are you helping to solve?